wp-plugins/redi-restaurant-reservation/readme.txt

 3. Go to Settings/Redi Restaurant Reservation page
 4. Follow instructions on the page to setup plugin

 When plugin is activated, new page is automatically created and you can make your first reservation straight away.
+Plugin is based on a public ReservationDiary API.
+We do not share any of our user's information with third parties.
 In case you have any problems with plugin installation or you need some customization, please don't hesitate to contact us by email: <a href="mailto:info@reservationdiary.eu">info@reservationdiary.eu</a>

 == Screenshots ==